tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 * probs utils - for generate symbols from states; symbols from probs and vice versa.

 * bayesian utils - for the calculation of the LBD loss.

-### config.yaml

-Controls all hyperparameters:

-* seed - random integer used as the generation seed.

-* channel_type - only 'MIMO' is supported for the conference version.

-* channel_model - the type of channel used, only 'Synthetic' is support in the conference version but we will add in the journal paper more.

-* detector_type - the type of evaluted detector. 'seq_model' - sequentially trained DeepSIC, 'end_to_end_model' - end-to-end trained DeepSIC,
-'model_based_bayesian'- our proposed model-based Bayesian DeepSIC, 'bayesian' - Bayesian DeepSIC, 'black_box' - DNN detector, 'bayesian_black_box' - Bayesian black-box DNN detector.

-* linear - only linear channel is supported in this version.

-* fading_in_channel - whether the channel is time-varying.
-We used 'False' such that the channel is static for the conference paper.

-* snr - signal-to-noise value in dB (float).

-* modulation_type - which modulation to use, in the set of ['BPSK','QPSK','EightPSK'].

-* n_user - integer number of transmitting devices.

-* n_ant - integer number of received signals.

-* block_length - number of total bits in transmission (pilots + info).

-* pilots_length - number of pilot bits in the transmission.

-* blocks_num - number of blocks to transmit.

-* is_online_training - whether to train at each incoming block using its pilot part or skip training.

-* loss_type - loss type in the set ['BCE','CrossEntropy','MSE'].

-* optimizer_type - in the set ['Adam','RMSprop','SGD'].

-### evaluate

-Run the evaluation using one of the methods, as appears in config.yaml

 ## resources